 Self-hosted

-Both Arize Phoenix and Langfuse have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity and features when making your decision.
+Langfuse appears to have several advantages over Arize Phoenix, particularly in popularity, growth and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX.
 However, they differ in their additional technology choices: Arize Phoenix uses Python while Langfuse leverages Next.js.